School-based Mental Health

 What is Comprehensive School Mental Health?

-Comprehensive school mental health systems are built on a strong foundation of district and school professionals, including administrators and educators, specialized instructional support personnel (including school-based psychologists, social workers, counselors, nurses and other health professionals), in strategic partnership with students, families and community health and behavioral health partners.
+Comprehensive school mental health systems are built on a strong foundation of district and school professionals, including administrators and educators, specialized instructional support personnel (including school psychologists, social workers, counselors, nurses and other health professionals), in strategic partnership with students, families, and community and behavioral health partners.

 The National Center for School Mental Health recommends a comprehensive school mental health system of an array of supports and services that promote: